marcelosz/Docker-OpenDXL-Webhooks/README.md

 1. Create a directory to contain the configuration files (ex.: /opt/webhooks-config)

 2. Add the configuration files for the app into that directory.
-Sample configuration files can be downloaded from https://github.com/marcelosz/OpenDXL-Webhooks/tree/master/conf.
+Sample configuration files can be downloaded [here](https://github.com/marcelosz/OpenDXL-Webhooks/tree/master/conf).

 3. Create a directory under 'webhooks-config' called 'dxlconfig'.